10 Reasons Why OKRs Fail

 9. Cascading Isn't Enough

 Avoid It: Involve teams in the OKR-setting process through workshops and collaborative discussions.
+This approach is particularly effective when implementing OKR examples for software teams across different departments.

 Example: A manufacturing company cascaded OKRs without team input, leading to siloed objectives and conflicting priorities.